Kurt Koffka: "Perception: An Introduction to the Gestalt-theorie" (1922)

 In 1922, Kurt Koffka published an article called "Perception: An Introduction to the Gestalt-Theorie" in the Psychological Bulletin to introduce Gestalt psychology to the American academics.
 The article focused on how Gestalt psychology describes three main points which are sensation, association and attention with a different scope than other existing theories.
 Sensation puts forward the idea of the "bundle-hypothesis" which means that the world is made up of elements that come together to create stimuli in our world.
 The second listed concept of association is acknowledged by Koffka as the primary factor that decides what is coming and going in regards to our ideas.
 It is association that puts one idea forward over another idea in our train of thought and ties all those separate elemental ideas together.
 The final point of attention is described as a "scapegoat" by Koffka.
-If one's attention fails to notice a stimuli then the correlated response to that stimuli will not happen, even though the stimuli is present.
-After its publication, Koffka's article led to the criticisms that gestalt psychology it was overly focused on perception, and lacked contribution to overall themes of psychology.
+If one's attention fails to notice a stimulus, then the correlated response to that stimulus will not happen, even though the stimulus is present.
+After its publication, Koffka's article led to the criticisms that gestalt psychology was overly focused on perception, and lacked contribution to overall themes of psychology.

 The Growth of the Mind: An Introduction to Child Psychology (1924)

-One of Koffka's most notable contributions to psychology was his book entitled, “The Growth of the Mind: An Introduction to Child Psychology".
+One of Koffka's most notable contributions to psychology was his book entitled, "The Growth of the Mind: An Introduction to Child Psychology".
 The English translation of this book was done by Robert M. Ogden.
 Koffka had two main goals in writing this book.
-His first goal was to utilize Gestalt principles to present an innovative view of childhood phenomenon.
-His second goal was to provide educators with an up to date resource in order to facilitate effective teaching.
+His first goal was to utilize Gestalt principles to present an innovative view of childhood phenomena.
+His second goal was to provide educators with an up-to-date resource in order to facilitate effective teaching.
 In this book, Koffka focused on mind development in children and outlined four ways in which development occurs.
 Firstly, he stated physical movements must become more advanced and precise as children grow older.
 As infants, we begin with rudimentary motor skills and with development we can engage in more complex physical activities.
 Secondly, he believed infants must develop their sensory integration skills and learn to become effective perceivers of their environment.
 Thirdly, Koffka stated that children must utilize their motor and sensory systems as they are dependent on each other to create a coherent whole which is utilized to facilitate appropriate behaviour.
 Lastly, Koffka thought children must learn to rely on their cognition when acting as opposed to their impulses.